Recognition of same-sex unions in Russia: Recognition of marriages of transgender people

 The Family Code does not explicitly ban marriages to transgender people.
 Thus, de facto same-sex marriages are theoretically possible in Russia if one of the spouses is transgender; marriages are only possible if both spouses are of the opposite legal sex.
-On 7 November 2014, Irina Shumilova and Alyona Fursova were married in Saint Petersburg, exploiting this legal loophole as Shumilova had not completed as legal gender change and was still legally a man.
+On 7 November 2014, Irina Shumilova and Alyona Fursova were married in Saint Petersburg, exploiting this legal loophole as Shumilova had not completed a legal gender change and was still legally a man.
 Both spouses wore wedding dresses at the ceremony.
 News of the marriage was leaked to the media, despite the couple not wanting to go public.
 Employees of the registry office which conducted the marriage said they had "fully complied" with the marriage laws of Russia as Shumilova and Fursova were legally of the opposite sex.
 A similar case had occurred a few months prior, when Alina Davis, 23, and Alison Brooks, 19, had applied to marry in a registry office on Kutuzovsky Prospekt in Moscow.
 The application was accepted as Davis was legally a man.

 These two cases led MP Vitaly Milonov to introduce legislation banning "inappropriate clothing" at marriages, but the bill was not passed.
 In 2015, MPs Aleksey Zhuravlyov, Anatoly Greshnevikov and Dmitri Gorovstov proposed legislation explicitly banning marriages if one of the spouses has completed or intended to complete a sex change procedure.
 The bill was rejected by a parliamentary committee on the basis that it would be "impossible" to organize gender checks of all newlyweds.
 In July 2023, President Vladimir Putin signed into law a bill banning transgender people from modifying their legal gender on official documents and annulling marriages in which one spouse had completed a legal gender change.
 Transgender people may still be able to marry if they have not completed a legal gender change and if their partner is of the opposite legal sex.